Becoming a Foster Parent

 - Foster Care Intake

-Serves as gatekeepers for requests for foster care placements from the MCDHHS Child and Family Services teams and from the Monroe County community and offers immediacy of response to families in crisis in a professional, empathic, respectful, and culturally sensitive manner.
-For more information, contact 585 530-4041.
+Serves as gatekeepers for requests for foster care placements from the MCDHS Child and Family Services teams and from the Monroe County community and offers immediacy of response to families in crisis in a professional, empathic, respectful, and culturally sensitive manner.
+Provides the services necessary to secure an appropriate placement for youth referred by the Monroe County Probation Department for placement in group homes, other institutional settings and specialized foster care programs.
+For more information, contact 585-753-5765

 - Child Protective Management

 Provides respectful, strength-based, and culturally competent case management and supportive services to children and their families.
-Safety and permanency are the main focus of these teams, who work to support the right of each child to a lasting, safe, and nurturing environment where he or she can develop secure attachments and a sense of belonging.
-Some of these families have children in foster care, some have children court-placed with relatives, and others have children at home under DHHS supervision.
+Safety, permanency and well-being are the main focus of these teams, who work to support the right of each child to a lasting, safe, and nurturing environment where he or she can develop secure attachments and a sense of belonging.
+Some of these families have children in foster care, some have children court-placed with relatives, and others have children at home under MCDHS supervision.

 - Youth Opportunity Unit

-Serves foster care youth in the 14 to 21 year age range who have a goal of independent living.
+Serves foster care youth in the 16 to 21 year age range who have a goal of independent living.
 While the basic goal is to provide adolescents with the tools to live independently, the YOU team assists teens who are in foster care with vocational and college decisions, that lead to the teen becoming a productive member of the community.
-The YOU team also works with parenting and pregnant teens as part of the Teenage Services Act and assesses 16 and 17 year olds who are applying for Temporary Assistance for safety and appropriateness.
-Please call the YOU team at 585 274-6800 for more information.
+Please call the YOU team at 585 753-6243 for more information.

 - Residential Services

-Provides the services necessary to secure an appropriate placement for youth referred by the Monroe County Probation Department for placement in group homes, other institutional settings and specialized foster care programs.
 Provides case management for foster children in group homes and other institutional settings.
 Some of these youth may be deemed Persons In Need of Supervision (PINS) or may be involved in the Juvenile Justice system.
-Children are placed with more than 30 agencies under contract with Monroe County Department of Human and Health Services to provide foster care services.
+Children are placed with voluntary agencies under contract with MCDHS to provide foster care services.
 Another group of youth serviced through Residential Services who are not part of the PINS/JJ system are Unaccompanied Refugee Minors.
-For further information, please call 585 274-6915.
+For further information, please call 585 753-6243

-Our Adoption Team is comprised of very caring and experienced caseworkers who will assist you in identifying and learning about our available children.
+Our Adoption Team is comprised of very caring and experienced caseworkers who will assist you in identifying and learning about our children in need of an adoptive home.
 Our goal is to find a permanent family for each of our children; a family where our children can grow and thrive in a close, loving environment.
 The team’s wide ranging skills will help you access any services you may need to help you and your child create a warm, loving and long lasting relationship.